 Understanding Student Needs: Early Results from Fall Assessments

-An in-depth look at results from fall i-Ready Assessment taken in school in fall 2020.
-While more students started the school year below grade level, the differences are not as dire as many predicted.
+This research report provides an in-depth look at results from fall i-Ready Assessment taken in school in fall 2020.
+While more students started the school year below grade level, the differences were not as dire as many predicted.
 Report released October 2020.

 After analyzing the differences between remote and in-school testing, we found that students testing remotely tended to perform better than students testing in school, raising important questions about remote testing.
 Report released October 2020.